michaelbarton/bioinformatics-zen/content/markup/tools/longform/vim.markdown

 ### Customise

 One reason not to use Vim, is that it doesn't have the code orientated features of integrated development environments (IDE) such as [Eclipse][eclipse] and [Netbeans][netbeans].
 But it does.
 Vim is easy to customise which has lead to a community of developers creating a large number of plugins.
 [Code snippets][snippets], [project drawers][nerd], and [fuzzy file finding][fuzzy] are just some examples of plugins aimed at using Vim as an IDE.
-Whatever [language][latex], [file type][html], or [framework][rails] you use, someone will have written a Vim plugin.
+Whatever [language][latex] or [framework][rails] you use, someone will have written a Vim plugin.
 This gives Vim all the functionality to rival any IDE.

 [eclipse]: http://www.eclipse.org/
 [netbeans]: http://www.netbeans.org/